Wes Moore

 The Greater Evil

 And herein lies the even greater evil of this practice.
-The law is supposed to protect those who by virtue of mental health, sickness, or life situation cannot protect themselves.
+The laws of a nation are supposed to protect those who by virtue of mental health, sickness, or life situation cannot protect themselves.
 But assisted suicide, by definition, does the very opposite.

 Rehnquist addresses this in his 1997 opinion when he writes: